konik32/openrest/README.md

 # Contribution

-If you want to contribute to the project in any way please email me.
+If you want to contribute to the project in any way please send me an email.